Kakashi Hatake: In Naruto

 Kakashi's background is explored in Kakashi Gaiden, a six chapter series that divides the gap between Part I and II of the manga.
 Kakashi is the son of Sakumo Hatake, one of the most powerful shinobi Konoha ever produced, renowned throughout the ninja world as "White Fang of the Leaf".
 Kakashi was himself a child prodigy and, during the ninja academy years, was hailed as the best of his generation.
-Following his father's suicide after a failed mission, Kakashi adopted the philosophy that the success of a mission must always come first, over the welfare of his comrades.
+Following his father's suicide due to intense social pressure after a devastating failed mission where Sakumo prioritised his comrades over the mission, Kakashi adopted the philosophy that the success of a mission must always come first, over the welfare of his comrades.
 Kakashi is assigned by his teacher, Minato Namikaze, to lead a mission that would turn the current war in Konoha's favor.
-When his teammate, Rin Nohara, is captured by enemy ninja, his other teammate, Obito Uchiha, convinces him to rescue her.
+When his teammate, Rin Nohara, is captured by ninjas of the Hidden Stone Village or Iwagakure, his other teammate, Obito Uchiha, convinces him to rescue her.
 After finding Rin, an enemy-induced cave-in crushed Obito's right half.
 As his dying wish, Obito has Rin implant his newly acquired Sharingan into Kakashi's freshly damaged eye socket as a parting gift.
 His new eye in place, Kakashi flees with Rin as the cave collapses, completing their mission.
-Shortly after this event, Kakashi has to rescue Rin, who is kidnapped by Kirigakure, again; however, he learns that the Kiri, under the influence of Madara Uchiha, have made Rin the host of the Three Tails, Isobu.
+Shortly after this event, Kakashi has to rescue Rin, who is kidnapped by ninjas of the Hidden Mist Village or Kirigakure, again; however, he learns that those Hidden Mist ninjas, under the influence of Madara Uchiha, have made Rin the host of the Three Tails, Isobu.
 Rin requests Kakashi kill her so she may not be used as part of a Trojan Horse scheme against Konoha, but Kakashi is reluctant.
 She eventually forces herself on the way of Kakashi's Lightning Blade that he originally directed at the pursuing Hidden Mist ninja, killing her.
 An anime exclusive flashback arc in Naruto Shippuden covered Kakashi coping with what he endured during the war as he becomes an ANBU operative during Minato's time as Hokage and influences Yamato into becoming a member of the ANBU as well.
 Once relieved of duty in the ANBU, Kakashi becomes a Genin instructor prior to the events of Part I.